Job Processing on the LRZ Clusters

 Serial job processing dedicated to users of BSB (Bayerische Staatsbibliothek)

-Serial jobs with large memory requirements (typically up to 240 GBytes in a single shared memory node)
+Serial jobs with large memory requirements (up to 240 GBytes in a single shared memory node)

 Serial job processing dedicated to users of TUM / geodesy